-The Receiver has possession and control of the Georgia Hangars, which have one known encumbrance: a loan with the Bank of Coweta with a remaining balance of approximately \$940,869.40, and monthly payments of \$8,055.
+The Receiver has possession and control of the Georgia Hangars, which have one known encumbrance: a loan with the Bank of Coweta with a remaining balance of approximately \$934,318.95 (as of April 2010), and monthly payments of \$8,055.
 There is also monthly rent of \$3,079.89 due to the Newnan Coweta Aviation Authority.
 The Receiver has been making these monthly payments as he believes they are in the best interest of the Receivership.
 The Receiver received two offers to purchase the Georgia Hangars.
 Both offers, however, were below the balance of the loan and below what the Receiver believes to be the fair market value of the Hangars.

 The Receiver also acquired possession and control of the five planes and helicopter.

-The following table shows the year, model, and known encumbrances relating to each aircraft, as well as the Court-approved disposition of three of the aircraft:
+The following table shows the year, model, and known encumbrances relating to each aircraft, as well as the Court-approved disposition of four of the aircraft:

 Model Year Type of Aircraft Known Encumbrance Action Taken by Receiver Piper PA- 28/140 1971 Airplane None.
-Cessna 152 1978 Airplane None.
+Sold for \$27,500 (Doc.
+433) 10 Cessna 152 1978 Airplane None.
 Baron 1977 Airplane None.
-Learjet 31A 1996 Airplane Loan with General Electric Capital Corporation ("GECC") entered into on May 17, 2006, for approximately \$2.4 million.
+Learjet 31A 1996 Airplane Loan with General Electric Capital Corporation (" GECC ") entered into on May 17, 2006, for approximately \$2.4 million.
 Settled with GECC; disposed of Learjet (Doc.
-119) Citation 1992 Airplane Loan with VFS Financing, Inc. ("VFS") entered into on May 23, 2008, for approximately \$2.1 million Settled with VFS; disposed of Citation (Doc.
+119) Citation 1992 Airplane Loan with VFS Financing, Inc. (" VFS ") entered into on May 23, 2008, for approximately \$2.1 million Settled with VFS; disposed of Citation (Doc.
 119) Schweizer 300 1997 Helicopter None.
 Sold for \$200,000 (Doc.
 100)

-The Receiver is contemplating the disposition of the remaining three aircraft.
+The Receiver is contemplating the disposition of the remaining two aircraft.